-Let us give a quick start to this blog by discussing on continuous monitoring concept and why we need it.
-Then we will discuss what is Nagios, Nagios installing & configuration tutorial guide for the beginners.
+Let us give a quick start to this blog “Nagios Core Tutorial” by discussing the continuous monitoring concept and why we need it.
+Then we will discuss what is Nagios, Nagios installation & configuration tutorial guide for beginners.

 Once the application is deployed to the server, the role of continuous monitoring comes into existence.
-The process is all about taking care of Company infrastructure and respond immediately as soon as some error occurs.
+The process is all about taking care of Company infrastructure and responding immediately as soon as some error occurs.
 The concept is not new but it is around for a long time.

-Continuous Monitoring has the capability to detect the system errors before they could have negative impacts on your business productivity.
+Continuous Monitoring has the capability to detect system errors before they could have negative impacts on your business productivity.
 Here, is a quick list of features that explain to you why continuous monitoring is useful –

-Nagios is useful for continuous monitoring of applications, servers, or business processes etc. inside a DevOps culture.
+Nagios is useful for continuous monitoring of applications, servers, or business processes, etc. inside a DevOps culture.
 It gives information to the technical staff about any performance issues or drawbacks in the system.
-When you use Nagios, you don’t have to give much explanation how an unseen defect in the infrastructure can affect your organizational health badly.
+When you use Nagios, you don’t have to give much explanation of how an unseen defect in the infrastructure can affect your organizational health badly.

-Consider the diagram given above to get a clear idea of Nagios working – Nagios is running on a server where plug-ins is installed and running automatically.
-They further contact the hosts/servers on your network and give you the status message in two different forms – one is Web Interface and the other is SMS or E-mail.
+Consider the diagram given above to get a clear idea of Nagios working – Nagios is running on a server where plug-ins are installed and running automatically.
+They further contact the hosts/servers on your network and give you the status message in two different forms – one is Web Interface and the other is SMS or Email.
 Further, Nagios Server as shown in the diagram earlier works as a scheduler and runs selected scripts after a repeated time interval.
 As soon as the requirement changes, the previous scripts will be stored and new scripts will run based on needs.
-In brief, Nagios working is based on Plug-ins that gives the confirm status of server, application, or infrastructure issues.
+In brief, the working of Nagios is based on Plug-ins that give the confirm status of server, application, or infrastructure issues.

-The Nagios platform is based on the server-agent architecture.
+The Nagios platform is based on server-agent architecture.
 Take an example where Nagios is usually running over a host and plugins are designed to interact with the local network that should be monitored.
 Further, plug-ins send useful information to the scheduler that will be displayed over GUI.

 Let us have some hands-on practice by this quick tutorial i.e. Nagios Installation and Configuration.

 Visit the URL - http://dl.fedoraproject.org/pub/epel/6/.
 As you soon, you browse the link, the following web page will display in front of you.
 Here, you can have to click on i386 and you will be redirected to the following page.
 Here you can see the link “epel-release-6-8.noarch.rpm”, now open the terminal and copy the location of the link over the terminal.
-This is the way how you can download the repository on your system.
-SO, you are done with the first step that was pre-requisites.
+This is the way you can download the repository on your system.
+So, you are done with the first step that was pre-requisites.
 Let us move to the second step now.

 Execute the following command on the terminal to install, Nagios plug-ins and NRPE (Nagios Resource Plug-in Executor), Apache and PHP.
 Apache is needed to monitor the recent web server status and PHP is required to process the dynamic content on your website.
-In the next step, you should enable the Apache server with ‘chkconfig’ command as shown below in the screenshot.
+In the next step, you should enable the Apache server with the ‘chkconfig’ command as shown below in the screenshot.
 And once it is enabled start the Nagios and the Apache server with the ‘service’ command given below.
-Now create the swap file and avail minimum 1 GB space with the ‘dd’ command as given below – With the swap file, you can free up necessary space and shift it somewhere else to the hard drive.
-You can use “mkwsap” command to create the swap partitions and prepare the remote host for a swap area.
+Now create the swap file and avail minimum 1 GB space with the ‘dd’ command as given below – With the swap file, you can free up the necessary space and shift it somewhere else to the hard drive.
+You can use the “mkwsap” command to create the swap partitions and prepare the remote host for a swap area.
 The final command should be written like this as shown below – With the above command, only a temporary swap file is created.
 You can make the swap area permanent by adding it to the fstab file.
 With this command, we are done with the second step.
 Now let us move to the third step i.e. how to configure Nagios to access the Web interface.

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.